Disease Guide ·Heart Disease ·2026

 Heart Disease in Cats - symptoms, vet costs & insurance

-Hypertrophic cardiomyopathy (HCM) is the most common heart disease in cats — diagnosis runs $400-$1,000 and ongoing medications cost $30-$200/month.
-Many cats show no symptoms until the disease is advanced.
-HCM causes the heart muscle to thicken, reducing its ability to pump blood effectively.
-Some cats die suddenly without any prior warning signs.
+Hypertrophic cardiomyopathy (HCM) is the most common heart disease in cats - diagnosis costs $400-$1,000, medications $30-$200/month.
+Many cats show no symptoms until advanced.
+HCM thickens the heart muscle, reducing its pumping ability.
+Some cats die suddenly without warning.

 Heart Disease - vet costs and insurance